 Suppliers to the automotive industry are faced with a unique environment.
 To stay competitive, an automotive supplier must react to a complicated and ever-changing set of rules developed by the customer.
 These rules describe the exact methods that move product and order information through the supply chain.
-Automakers literally reach out and touch their suppliers at a moment’s notice to broadcast these mandates and changes in demand.
-Encompass EDI Consultants have deep experience with the unique set of Automotive EDI challenges faced by suppliers, including Regulatory, Logistics and ‘Release Accounting’.
+Automakers reach out and touch their suppliers at a moment’s notice to broadcast these mandates and changes in demand.
+Encompass EDI Consultants have deep experience with the unique set of Automotive EDI challenges faced by suppliers, including Regulatory, Logistics, and ‘Release Accounting’.

 Unique Aspects of Automotive EDI

 This concept is captured by the term ‘Release Accounting’ and is what sets the automotive industry apart from any other concerning EDI.

 A supplier’s ability to manage the ‘Release Accounting’ process plays a key role in determining whether they can respond to customer changes rapidly and profitably.
 Those who have automated and integrated the ‘Release Accounting’ methods are well positioned for growth in the supplier community.
 They also report an increase in supplier ratings.

 Automotive EDI uses a radically different Order model compared to General Manufacturing (aka ‘Release Accounting’).
 The unique set of EDI transaction documents leveraged by this order model as well as associated activities include:

 - Order Releases managed using ACCUM-Shipped-to-Date totals

 - ACCUMs reset to zero annually